merely-useful/py-rse/index.md

     """
 ```

-We could format and organise the information in the docstring any way we like,
+We could format and organize the information in the docstring any way we like,
 but here we've decided to use \gref{reStructuredText}{restructured_text},
 which is the default plain-text markup format supported by [Sphinx][sphinx]
 (Section \@ref(packaging-document)).